Next.js i18n comparisonUpdated for App Router

 Bundle Size

-Looking at unpacked package sizes, next-intl is about 390kb and i18next is about 573kb.
+Looking at unpacked package sizes, next-intl is about 390kb.

 Popularity